 God intends music and song to be used to have the word of Christ dwell in us richly and to be filled with the Spirit.

 The Bible commands us to utilize music, which He created, to communicate the Truth of His Gospel.
-God Himself writes a song in Deuteronomy 31:19 to the Israelites as a means of reminding them of His deliverance and as way to convict them when they wander.
-The Gospel doesn’t depend on music and neither does the Holy Spirit (which I think is what Bob is saying in the article).
-But God certainly commands us to use it.
-Colossians 3:16-17 and Ephesians 5:15-20 tell us that God intends music and song to be used to have the word of Christ dwell in us richly and to be filled with the Spirit.
+God Himself writes a song in Deuteronomy 31:19 to the Israelites as a means of reminding them of His deliverance, and as way to convict them when they wander.
+The Gospel doesn’t depend on music and neither does the Holy Spirit (which I think is what Bob is saying in the article), but God certainly commands us to use it.
+Colossians 3:16-17 and Ephesians 5:15-20 tell us that God intends music and song to be integral components of being filled with the Spirit and having the word of Christ dwell in us richly.

 …carefully reevaluate the ‘why’ behind the ‘what’ of our worship liturgies.

 My takeaway from Bob’s thoughtful article is to carefully reevaluate the ‘why’ behind the ‘what’ of our worship liturgies.
 It is so easy to begin to ‘worship and serve created things, rather the the Creator, who is forever praised, Amen.’
 I certainly don’t want to be worshiping my shimmer pad!
 However, I believe God is pleased when I faithfully and humbly submit my shimmer pad to the Glory of Christ, the work of the Holy Spirit and the worship of the Father.
 This may mean using it more or shutting it down entirely.
 When Jesus is our mediating worship leader (Heb 2:10-12), these decisions can become acts of worship themselves rather than preference debates.